WHO WE ARE

 "The Glory of the Lord" Community Church

 "My name is Gan-Otgon Lkhagvasuren and everybody calls me Ganaa.
 I am the pastor of Seobingo Onnuri Mongolian Community currently.
-I am studying at Torch Trinity Graduate University in Korea.
+I studied at Torch Trinity Graduate University in Korea.

 "My home church in Mongolia is "The Glory of the Lord" Community Church which was planted in 2010.
 We have several ministries for local Mongolian people to reach each and everyone with Gospel of Christ.

 "And I am so glad and thankful that God is leading us to start a ministry for manhole children.
 It has been a wonderful work of God that has amazed all of us.
 It's a wonderful story you can read on this website.

 "I am so grateful for Dr. Eiko Takamizawa for praying faithfully for Mongolian manhole children for 20 years.
 And I am so grateful for all my Japanese brothers and sisters who are committed to do the will of God."

 I am married, with 7 children aged 2-17-years old.
 My wife, B. Selengee, and I adopted 4 children last year.

 Dr. Eiko Takamizawa, Representative of the Supporting team

 Welcome, and thank you for visiting our website!

 In Mongolia, homeless kids are called “Manhole Children,” as they seek shelter in the sewers, the only source of heat to survive the frigid winter of Mongolia where the temperature drops down to -30°C/-22°F. Today, more than 100 kids live in this poor habitat with no decent light, hygiene or safety, because they have nowhere else to go.